 Rigor and Imagination: The values of the liberal arts in a complex and polarized society

-A Community Discussion-in-the-Round, featuring a members-only reception with our speakers before the event
+A community discussion, featuring a members-only reception with our speakers before the event

 Presented by Dan Beachy- Quick, Associate Professor of English